TaraRhoseyn/cardiff_swim_centre_site/README.md

 3. As a regular visitor, I want to understand the pricing model to understand if becoming a member is cost effective.
 4. As a regular visitor, I want to be able to see what the pool offers to see if there are any updates.

+<h2>Design</h2>

+My overall approach to the design came from a desire to create a brand that was modern, clean, aesthetically pleasing.
+From a UX perspective, I also wanted a site that was easily navigable and did not cause cognitive overload.

+The visual language of the website takes it's inspiration from water, much of the components have a fluidity, softness and curviture.

+<h3>Colour Scheme</h3>

+I have created a contrasting colour scheme of blue and orange with shades of blue being the primary colour.
+I chose a complementary colour scheme (blue/orange) to be able to draw particular attention to key call to actions.

+I picked blue first, as this gives the user memories and associations of water.
+It's also a colour often associated with safety and security in marketing/branding.

+<h3>Typography</h3>

+My heading font is Nunito from Google Fonts.
+I chose this font because:
+- The soft and curvy form that goes well with the rest of the visual language
+- It's a sans-serif font which is more accessible for people with dyslexia.
+Sans-serif is the back-up font is Nunito fails.

+My body font is Montserrat.
+I chose this font because of:
+- Wide availability on web browsers.
+- It compliments Nunito well as it's also a largely circular and soft font, but it also contrasts enough with Nunito in terms of font weight to offer a pleasing contrast.

+<h3>Imagery</h3>

+All images on the website are of professional quality and fully licensed.
+They usually depict swimmers in action to convey a dynamic, lively, and aspiration visual language.
+Please see 'Credits' section for more information on licenses.

+They're striking images that give an energetic feel to the website which stands out particularly well against the white space and modern aesthetic of the overall design.

 <h3>Wireframes</h3>